- Trust Marketing Platform

 We have an entire guide dedicated to Google reviews and SEO, but let’s cover the basics here.

 It’s accepted that in the United States, most consumers use the internet to research businesses.
 A whopping 33% look up local businesses every single day.

 Unless consumers are searching for a business but its name, they will use keywords to browse potential options.
 Keywords can be anything from “grocery store” to “rock climbing facility.”
 The first Google result gets 31.7% of all clicks, giving this listing the best chance at earning new customers.

 So how do businesses earn that top spot?

 Reviews, on the other hand, are relatively easy to solicit and will be updated on an ongoing basis.
-A large supply and high frequency of new reviews gives Google the data it needs to understand what products or services your business provides, and frequent reviews tells Google that your business is active.
-Overall, reviews help demonstrate expertise, authority, and authenticity, three attributes which Google highly values.
+A large supply and high frequency of new reviews gives Google the data it needs to understand what products or services your business provides, and frequent reviews will tell Google that your business is active.
+Overall, Google review management helps demonstrate expertise, authority, and authenticity - three attributes which Google highly values.

 We should mention that higher ratings can also qualify you for certain search terms.
 For example, I ran a search for “best restaurants near me.”

 As you can see from the results, listings with fewer than four stars were automatically filtered out.
 Although Google has never commented specifically on how review ratings affect local SEO, higher ratings clearly are favored.

 When we talk about online reviews and Google review services, the discussion tends to revolve around new customers.
 Let’s take a moment to focus on something else.